MAJOR IN COMPUTER SCIENCE

 Graduates will contribute to the computing profession.

-- Graduates will be prepared for employment in high-technology companies that utilize their computing education.
+- Graduates will be prepared for employment in technology companies that utilize their computing education.

 - Strong graduates from the program will be prepared for good graduate programs in computing.